 The environmental monitoring program includes, among others, the periodic measurement of parameters such as the noise emitted inside and outside buildings, the presence of insects, pests, etc., dust and air emissions, the characteristics of incoming and outgoing waste water, good operation of biofilters, vehicle movement, quality of groundwater and surface water, as well as leachates from the landfill and dehydrated sludge, soil quality, monitoring of subsidence in the landfill and biogas leaks, the dynamic rate of transpiration of residues and compost, analysis of the composition of compost, as well as viable weed and salmonella seeds.
-It is emphasized that, since the project came into operation, all recorded measurements have been within permissible limits.
+It is stressed that since the beginning of the project, all recorded parameters have been measured within the permissible limits.